mveele/SQL_join_comms/README.md

 General Syntax:

-This query selects all rows from 'transactions' where values in column 'id' is 10.
+This query selects all rows from 'transactions' where values in column 'id' = 10.

 ```sql
 SELECT * FROM transactions WHERE id = 10;